aish1698/Real-time-Chat-Application/README.md

 # Myprojects
-This real-time chat application has been generated using NodeJs and socket.io.
+This real-time chat application has been generated using NodeJs,JavaScript and socket.io.